Alaska Purchase: History

 Much of the money Russia earned from the sale was reportedly paid to two Americans, Thomas and William Winans from Baltimore, Maryland, who were under contract with the Tsar to build and maintain Russia's railway system.
-The Winans were seen as "the robber of the Russian Treasury", contract costs had ballooned exponentially.
+The Winans were seen as "the robber of the Russian Treasury", as contract costs had ballooned exponentially.
 The Winans received six and a half million rubles of the Alaskan sale proceeds.